HazyResearch/deepdive/doc/example-spouse.md

 #### Browsing result data

-To browse the results, we can add annotations to the derived relations and how they relate to their source relations.
+To browse the results, we can add annotations to the inferred relations and how they relate to their source relations.
-For example, the `@extraction` and `@references` annotations in the following DDlog declaration tells DeepDive that the variable relation `has_spouse` is derived from pairs of `person_mention`.
+For example, the `@extraction` and `@references` annotations in the following DDlog declaration tells DeepDive that the variable relation `has_spouse` is inferred from pairs of `person_mention`.

 ```ddlog
 @extraction